 -

-What should I do if I have a court order stating the property now legally belongs to one borrower?
+What if I have a court order stating the property now legally belongs to one borrower?

 The court order is between you and the joint borrower.
 You should seek legal advice to make sure you are meeting any requirements within the court order, including specific timescales.